Esri/arcgis-maps-sdk-java-samples/geometry/create-and-edit-geometries/README.md

 When the whole geometry is selected, you can use the control handles to scale and rotate the geometry.

-If creating or editing polyline or polygon geometries, choose the desired creation/editing tool (i.e. `VertexTool`, `FreehandTool`, or one of the available `ShapeTool`s).
+If creating or editing polyline or polygon geometries, choose the desired creation/editing tool from the combo box.

 Use the control panel to undo or redo changes made to the geometry, delete a selected element, save the geometry, stop the editing session and discard any edits, and remove all geometries from the map.